arunmack789/Image_captioning_LSTM_CNN/README.md

 MATPLOTILIB
 GOOGLE_COLAB
  #LSTM
- Long short-term memory (LSTM) is an artificial recurrent neural network (RNN) architecture  used in the field of deep learning.
+ .Long short-term memory (LSTM) is an artificial recurrent neural network (RNN) architecture  used in the field of deep learning.
 Unlike standard feedforward neural networks, LSTM has feedback connections.
 It can not only process single data points (such as images), but also entire sequences of data (such as speech or video).
 For example, LSTM is applicable to tasks such as unsegmented, connected handwriting recognition, speech recognition  and anomaly detection in network traffic or IDSs (intrusion detection systems)

 ![ ](1280px-LSTM_cell.svg.png)
 #I used pretrained cnn model  inception V3